JustWhit3/useful-guides/ROOT/Installation/Windows.md

 ### Virtual machine

 In this case you need to install a [virtual machine](https://www.virtualbox.org/) on Windows.
-Once you have done this you can run it and follow the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) installation instructions.
+Once you have done this, you can run it and follow the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) installation instructions.